afirstenberg/multivocal/README.md

 `Config/Setting/Precondition/GooglePing` setting, set the `Preprocess/Fail`
 environment to true and send back a "Pong" message.

+#### Actions on Google v3 JWT verification

+The "iss" auth keys listed under `Config/Setting/Precondition/Verify/Rules/AoG3` will be evaluated to find a matching auth and confirm the signature.
+It will also verify one of the "aud" values match, and you must set this to include the project ID.

+This is enabled by default, so you should include this.
+See `config-standard.js` for details.

+To disable the check completely, you can set `Config/Setting/Precondition/Verify/Rules/AoG3/Criteria` to the string "false".
+But don't do that.

 ### Processing, the Environment, and Paths

 #### Platform detection